 Mice are drawn to homes for three simple reasons: Houses are warm, safe and stocked with food.
 When mice infest a home, they'll generally use the darkest corridors – such as air ducts, crawl spaces and wall cavities – to run around in search of food.
 Mice can climb walls and slip through holes the size of a small coin, so there's really no stopping them if they go undetected.

 The following article will cover the steps you must take when there's evidence of mice in your home, including what to do about mice or rats in crawl spaces and live or dead mice in walls, as well as how to remove rodents from air ducts.
+If you are not sure if your problem are mice, check out our Solution Finder to help you identify and solve your rodent problem.

 Evidence of Mice in Your Home